 Now that you have completed the setup and plugged in the correct settings, let’s take a look at how Revision Manager works.

-Log out and log back in from a contributor account into your WordPress website.
+Log out and log back in from a contributor account on your WordPress website.

 Once you are logged in again, click on Posts > All Posts and drag your mouse to any published post.
 You will now see an option to “Create a revision draft” below each post.